DAOS¶

-DAOS is a major file system in Aurora with 230 PB delivering up to >30 TB/s with 1024 DAOS server storage Nodes.
-DAOS is an open-source software-defined object store designed for massively distributed Non-Volatile Memory (NVM) and NVMe SSD.
-DAOS presents a unified storage model with a native Key-array Value storage interface supporting POSIX, MPIO, DFS and HDF5.
-Users can use DAOS for their I/O and checkpointing on Aurora.
-DAOS is fully integrated with the wider Aurora compute fabric as can be seen in the overall storage architecture below.
+DAOS is a major file system on Aurora, with 230 PB and up to >30 TB/s from 1024 DAOS server storage nodes.
+DAOS is an open-source, software-defined object store designed for massively distributed Non-Volatile Memory (NVM) and NVMe SSDs.
+DAOS presents a unified storage model with a native key-array value interface supporting POSIX, MPI-IO, DFS, and HDF5.
+Users can use DAOS for I/O and checkpointing on Aurora.
+DAOS is fully integrated with the wider Aurora compute fabric.

 DAOS Pool Allocation¶